RBNZ cracks down on mortgage lending

 Most commentators have suggested that the effect on the housing market will be minimal.

-Rough calculations by HSBC suggest the changes could knock about 1 percentage point off annual house price inflation.
+Rough calculations by HSBC suggest the changes could knock roughly 1 percentage point off annual house price inflation.

 Borrowers and banks alike are widely expected to find ways to avoid the rules.